Prashanga/FullStackOpen-Part-3-4-5-6/README.md

 ```
 Learning Outcomes:
-MongoDB, mongoose, database queries, handling asynchronous requests and responses to and from the databases
+MongoDB, mongoose, database queries
+Handling asynchronous requests and responses to and from the databases
 Linting using ESlint
 Error handling

 ```